-- 1. To promote positive self-esteem and to encourage the recognition that each person is a unique gift of God - 2.
-To nurture student interpersonal relationships emphasizing communication, cooperation, problem solving, and self-discipline - 3.
-To acknowledge and honor the diversity and needs of others - a) Social-Emotional Objectives - Reinforcing school-wide learning expectations that encourage personal responsibility for one's actions - (2) Striving to model Christian behavior and values in relationships with others - (3) Teaching conflict resolution skills to solve daily problems or disagreements - (4) Providing opportunities for leadership in the areas of student government and service projects - (5) Reinforcing self-worth by encouraging and recognizing
+- 1. Develop a program that teaches social-emotional learning skills to teachers and students. - 2.
+To promote positive self-esteem and to encourage the recognition that each person is a unique gift of God - 3.
+To nurture student interpersonal relationships emphasizing self-awareness, self-management, responsible decision making, social awareness, and relationship skills. - 4.
+To acknowledge and honor the diversity and needs of others - a) Social-Emotional Objectives - (1) Reinforcing school-wide learning expectations that

-- acts of kindness, classroom buddies, cross-grade projects, and acknowledgment of individual successes and personal integrity - (6) Promoting acceptance of others, and exposure to diverse cultures and current social issues through fine arts programs, history, literature, assemblies, guest speakers, CYO sports, OMSI Outdoor School, field trips and service projects - (7) Providing a safe environment where students are empowered and actively involved
+- encourage personal responsibility for one's actions - (2) Striving to model Christian behavior and values in relationships with others - (3) Teaching conflict resolution skills to solve daily problems or disagreements - (4) Providing opportunities for leadership in the areas of student government and service projects - (5) Reinforcing self-worth by encouraging and recognizing acts of kindness, classroom buddies, cross-grade projects, and acknowledgment of individual successes and personal integrity - (6) Promoting acceptance of others, and exposure to diverse cultures and current social issues through fine arts programs, history, literature, assemblies, guest speakers, CYO sports, OMSI Outdoor School, field trips and service projects - (7) Providing a safe environment where students are empowered and actively involved